termux-user-repository/tur/README.md

 `electron-tur-builder`: It contains some scripts to build specific version of electron and release the pre-built binaries to GitHub Release.
 This repository provides an APT component called `tur-electron`.

-`pypi-index-tur`: It contains some scripts to build and publish wheels to a custom pypi index.
+`pypi-wheel-builder`: It contains some scripts to build and publish wheels to a custom pypi index.

 `pypi`: It hosts the pages of a pypi index for Termux/Android.